azrulamir/weather-grab/README.md

 Installation Notes
 ==================
-- Just copy/clone all the files to your server and fire it up
+- Copy/clone all the files to your web directory
+- Modify the base URL (config->base_url) settings in ./configuration.xml to suit yours
 - No database configurations required.

 System Requirements